CSSCorp/openstack-automation/README.md

 This will add the havana environment to your saltstack.
 The 'file_roots' will have [state definitions](http://docs.saltstack.com/topics/tutorials/starting_states.html "Salt States") in a bunch of '.sls' files and the few special directories, while the 'pillar_roots' has your cluster definition.

-At this stage I assume that you have two machines 'hawk' and 'lammer' (these are their hostnames as well as their minion id).
+At this stage I assume that you have two machines 'mercury' and 'venus' (these are their hostnames as well as their minion id).
 The pillar definition file shown at the begining has a key 'cluster_type'.
 We will use this key to deliver commands to the two machines alone like so.

 <pre>
 salt -C 'I@cluster_type:openstack' state.highstate